khmarbaise/multienv-maven-plugin/README.md

 Filtering
 ---------

-The source structure

-     src
-      ├── main
-            ├── environments
-                 ├── dev-01
-                 │   └── first.properties
-                 ├── dev-02
-                 │   └── first.properties
-                 ├── test-01
-                 │   └── first.properties
-                 ├── test-02
-                 │   └── first.properties
-                 └── prod
-                     └── first.properties

-will be filtered before it is packaged into the resulting archives which means you can use the default filtering mechanisms like `${project.version}` or self defined properties in your environment files.
+Based on the given folder structure files like `*.properties` etc. will be filtered before they are packaged into the resulting artifacts.
+This means you can use things like `${project.version}` in your files or other self defined properties.

 Document
- * Using filtering?
  * Using filename/folder filtering ?
  * Different files for different environments